Cohen And Steers Etf Profile

 Cohen Target Price Odds Analysis

-In reference to a normal probability distribution, the odds of Cohen jumping above the current price in 90 days from now is about 7.98%.
-The Cohen And Steers probability density function shows the probability of Cohen etf to fall within a particular range of prices over 90 days.
-Considering the 90-day investment horizon Cohen And Steers has a beta of -0.2703 indicating as returns on benchmark increase, returns on holding Cohen are expected to decrease at a much lower rate.
-During the bear market, however, Cohen And Steers is likely to outperform the market.
-Additionally, the company has an alpha of 0.1086, implying that it can generate a 0.11 percent excess return over NYSE Composite after adjusting for the inherited market risk (beta).
+In reference to a normal probability distribution, the odds of Cohen jumping above the current price in 90 days from now is roughly 97.0%.
+The Cohen and Steers probability density function shows the probability of Cohen etf to fall within a particular range of prices over 90 days.
+Considering the 90-day investment horizon Cohen has a beta of 0.555 indicating as returns on the market go up, Cohen average returns are expected to increase less than the benchmark.
+However, during the bear market, the loss on holding Cohen and Steers will be expected to be much smaller as well.
+Additionally, cohen and Steers has a negative alpha, implying that the risk taken by holding this instrument is not justified.
+The company is significantly underperforming the NYSE Composite.

-Based on a normal probability distribution, the odds of Cohen to move above the current price in 90 days from now is about 7.98 (This Cohen And Steers probability density function shows the probability of Cohen Etf to fall within a particular range of prices over 90 days) .
+Based on a normal probability distribution, the odds of Cohen to move above the current price in 90 days from now is roughly 97.0 (This Cohen and Steers probability density function shows the probability of Cohen Etf to fall within a particular range of prices over 90 days) .

 Investors will always prefer to have the highest possible return on investment while minimizing volatility.
 Cohen market risk premium is the additional return an investor will receive from holding Cohen long position in a well-diversified portfolio.
 The market premium is part of the Capital Asset Pricing Model (CAPM), which most analysts and investors use to calculate the acceptable rate of return on investment in Cohen.
 At the center of the CAPM is the concept of risk and reward, which is usually communicated by investors using alpha and beta measures.
 Although Cohen's alpha and beta are two of the key measurements used to evaluate Cohen's performance over the market, the standard measures of volatility play an important role as well.